dewloosh/dewloosh-geom/README.md

-# polydata
+# dewloosh.geom

-A package to build and manage polygonal data
+A pure python package to build, manipulate and analyze polygonal data structures.

+**The package in alpa stage, under development**.
+Expected date of the first stable release is 2022-Q2.